tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 will silently change behavior to better overloads when they exist.
 Although this behavior is arguably more correct from a purist point of view, the instability of behavior across two standards will also be stillborn.

+The third alternative will not be dead-on-arrival, but it will mean that a new syntax for functions will be necessary.
+Such a syntax will have to be distinct from whatever "preferred" and "natural" syntax comes with concepts in an earlier standard.

 This makes it starkly apparent that Concepts must have overload constraint support from the onset, otherwise the language will never get it -- the opportunity will be lost.

 Other Unforseen Examples
 ------------------------
+    ~~~
+    // Assume a concept: "Insertable", which requires a member function `insert` which takes
+    // an iterator and an object for insertion.

+    template< Insertable I, Iterator Iter, typename E >
+    void
+    addElement( I &x, Iter i, typename e )
+    {
+        x.insert( i, e );
+    }

+    // Assume a container that looks like `std::map` in terms of a two argument
+    // `insert` overload.
+One taking `Iterator` and `Element`, the other taking two
+    // `Iterator`s
+    template< typename Container >
+    class Container
+    {
+        public:
+            class iterator; // ...

+        public:
+            void insert( iterator pos, Element e );

+    };

+    // Assume a type which is convertible to an `Iterator` and also to an `Element`.
+    class Janus
+    {
+        public:
+            operator Container< Janus >::iterator (); // ...

+            operator int (); // ...

+            // ...
+    };

+    class Member
+    {
+        public:
+            Member( int ); // ...
+    };

+    void
+    danger()
+    {
+        Container< Member > c;
+        // ...
+        Janus j= /* ... */;
+        addElement( c, c.begin(), j );
+    }
+    ~~~

+In this example, a the container will find itself adding multiple elements or with insane undefined behavior.
+This is because the `Janus` element he expected to have converted would preferentially be turned into an iterator instead of a `Member`.
+The two-argument form of `insert` has a shorter conversion path, making it a better match.
+This yields a behavior which is drastically different than that expected by the user in this example.

     ~~~
     // Assume a concept: "Drawable", in this namespace
     // Assume a concept: "Rotatable", in this namespace